 If something electrical in your car stops working, the first thing you should check for is a blown fuse.
-Determine from the chart on the fuse box cover or inside the fuse box which fuse or fuses control that component.
+Determine from the chart on pages 204 and 205, or the diagram on the fuse box lid, which fuse or fuses control that component.
 Check those fuses first, but check all the fuses before deciding that is not the cause.
 Replace any blown fuses and check the component's operation.

-- Turn the ignition switch to LOCK (0).
+- 1. Turn the ignition switch to LOCK (0).
 Make sure the headlights and all other accessories are off. - 2.
 Remove the cover from the fuse box.

-Check each of the large fuses in the underhood fuse box by looking through the top at the wire inside.
-Removing these fuses requires a phillips-head screwdriver.
+3. Check each of the large fuses in the underhood fuse box by looking through the top at the wire inside.
+Removing these fuses requires a Phillips-head screwdriver.